bootchk/solabile/mySmallWorksForSale.md

 Or hang it in carefully selected locations near a window.
 Solar cell faces up, do not install where sunlight hits it.

 ![My product Solar Indoor Chime](/assets/SolarIndoorChime.jpg)

 <pre>

 </pre>

 ***
 ## Solar Indoor Low Light Chime

 A bird spinning in flowers.

 Hang it in a sunny room.
-Requires less light than the {{ page:sibc }} since the solar cell is larger.
+Requires less light than the {{ page.sibc }} since the solar cell is larger.
 The solar cell faces down so it can withstand direct sunlight.

 ![My product Solar Indoor Low Light Chime](/assets/SolarIndoorLowLightChime.png)